AthulyaN/API_Python_Flask_Hackathon/README.md

-# LMS_Hackathon
+# API_Python_Flask_Hackathon

-Code base for the implementation of Users, Skills, UserSkills and UserSkillsMapping APis for LMS.
+Code base for the implementation of Users, Skills, UserSkills and UserSkillsMapping APIs for LMS.

 Pre-requisites -